joshua-mcfield99/E-commerce_api/README.md

 - **Shopping Cart**: Users can add items to their cart, update quantities, and remove items.
 - **Order Placement and Management**: Users can place orders and manage them.
 - **User Profile Management**: CRUD operations for managing user information.
+- **Address Management**: Users can add addresses to their profile, which will be associated with their user account.

 ## Entity-Relationship Diagram (ERD)
 Below is the ERD that represents the structure of the database for the e-commerce application: